 - New York

-What’s included in the scope of a federal criminal search?
+What’s included in the scope of a Federal Criminal Records Check?

 Federal records are searched using the Federal Judiciary’s Public Access to Court Electronic Records (PACER) system.
 Records are typically available dating back indefinitely, though there are certain record reporting rules with respect to convictions vs. dismissed records, pending records, and records that were ultimately expunged, sealed, or eradicated.
 In addition, the seven-year reporting restrictions identified above may also apply depending on the candidate's location, job location, or employer location.